rossta/rossta.github.com/source/talks/2016-11-18-what-i-look-for-in-a-junior-developer.html.md

 title: What I look for in a Junior Developer
 author: Ross Kaffenberger
 summary: Common software interview questions and what the interviewer really means
 description: Common software interview questions and what the interviewer really means.
-Talk given at CodeNewbie NYC and DC meetups in November, 2016.
+NYC and DC CodeNewbie meetups, November 2016.
 pull_image: 'talks/20161118-codenewbie-nyc.jpg'
 published: true
 category: Code